willforsyth/willforsyth.github.io/dev/_posts/2017-07-14-running-idea-generation-workshop.md

 ### Brain dump

-We can mix this in with the brain storming session as you see fit or ff ideas are not for coming or they dry up.
+We can mix this in with the brain storming session as you see fit or if ideas are not for coming or they dry up.

 #### Rules